Formal Attire Guide: What to Wear to Every Event

 Cocktail Attire: The Most Common Formal Dress Code

-Cocktail attire is the dress code you will encounter most frequently.
+Cocktail attire is the dress code you'll encounter most often.
 It covers corporate holiday parties, evening fundraisers, wedding receptions, gallery openings, and upscale social events.
-A 2024 analysis by Rent the Runway found that cocktail-attire events account for approximately 45% of all formal event bookings on the platform, making it the dominant formal dress code by volume.
+Rent the Runway's data has cocktail-attire events making up close to half of all formal bookings on the platform, which makes it the dominant formal dress code by volume.

 For women: Knee-length to midi dresses are the sweet spot.
 Dressy jumpsuits, tailored wide-leg trousers with an embellished blouse, or a silk skirt with a structured top all qualify.
-Fabrics should have some refinement: think crepe, silk, satin, lace, or textured knits rather than cotton jersey.
-Shoes range from heeled sandals to elegant pumps or dressy mules.
+Fabrics need some refinement: crepe, silk, satin, lace, or textured knits rather than cotton jersey.
+Shoes range from heeled sandals to pumps or dressy mules.

 For men: A dark suit is the foundation.
 Navy, charcoal, or dark gray are the most versatile options.
 Pair with a quality dress shirt in white, light blue, or a subtle pattern.
 A tie is welcome but not mandatory at many modern cocktail events.
 Dress shoes should be polished and in good condition.